SINDHURI-31/secret-wish-sender/README.md

 A personalized greeting website that lets users send custom wishes via email.
 Built using HTML, CSS, JavaScript, and EmailJS — no backend required.

 Features:
 - Collects recipient name, email, occasion, and message.
 - Generates a greeting card with confetti animation.
 - Sends the wish via email with EmailJS integration.

+The project is live at : [Click Here](https://sindhuri-31.github.io/secret-wish-sender/)

 ```text
 📁 wish-sender-website/
 ├── index.html        - Landing page with confetti